programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ##### Installation tips for a PC:

-(Installation tips for a Mac follows this section.)
 Once the file is downloaded, double click on the downloaded file to install it.
 Follow the prompts to accept the licence.
 After the products are installed, you will be prompted for options: